Geocomputation-S3lab-PKU/geos3-group/content/authors/chengling-tang/_index.md

   url: https://www.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research is related to human urban activities, and also involves analytical methods such as theoretical L function.
+bio: My research is related to spatial interactions, and also involves social sensing.

 interests:
   - spatial interaction